 In my Italian Baroque lesson (which you can download as a member of The Curated Connections Library), I have 4 sets of images that I print and have students compare and contrast art in small groups.
 My favorite set is Leonardo da Vinci’s The Last Supper and Caravaggio’s Supper at Emmaus.

 Lead a discussion on these artworks being sure to note the differences in the lighting, the people, the setting/background, the positions of the people, the lines, and the colors.

 After Christianity became the official religion of the Roman Empire, art took a drastic turn from the focus on man to the focus on God.
 I love to compare this Roman mosaic with the mosaic of Justinian and his attendant.

 The differences in subject matter are clear.
-The Roman artwork glorifies the strength and the body of man while the Byzantine artwork no longer shows the men with realistic proportion in art.
+The Roman artwork glorifies the strength and the body of a man while the Byzantine artwork no longer shows the men with realistic proportions in art.
 Students will note the differences in body proportions, the use of color and pattern, and the Byzantine complexity vs. the Roman simplicity.

 Compare and Contrast Art Examples: Romanesque/Gothic